petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/saml-admin.md

 You can use this interface to configure one or more Service Provider connections.
 To get started click _Add Service Provider_.
 Fill out the form, and when done, click _Save_.

 **Name:** Name the SP.
-This is just a descriptive name; it's not used in the configuration.
+This is only a descriptive name; it's not used in the configuration.

 **Entity ID:** Enter the entity ID of the IdP this SP connects to here.
 It must match the entity ID declared in the Service Provider metadata.